HexHive/SyzRisk/syzkaller/README.md

  - It's based on the commit `2b253ced7f2f` (Sep 21, 2022) and selectively
    applied the "bluetooth hci" patch from `6feb842be06b` (Nov 7, 2022) as the corresponding Syzkaller bug caused too severe slowdown.

+ - The change is so minimal that it should be able to extract it with one `.patch` file, but there is no point in doing this if it is applicable to only _one specific version_ of Syzkaller; why not just upload the `.patch`-applied one?
+It's not like the storage space is scarce.
+In this regard, I would highly appreciate it if somebody can make this into a _version-generic_ patch that can be applied to most of the recent Syzkaller versions.
+It should be doable with scripts.